jpylvanainen/Image_analysis_course_24/Day4.md

 # Session 1: Lecture: Analysis of cell behavior using TrackMate and CellTracksColab

 In this session, we will focus on the analysis of cell behavior using two powerful tools: TrackMate and CellTracksColab.
-These tools enable the tracking and analysis of particles and cells in microscopy data, providing insights into dynamic cellular processes such as migration and division.
+These tools enable the tracking and analysis of particles and cells in microscopy data, providing insights into dynamic cellular processes.
 You will learn how to use these tools for data tracking, analysis, and visualization in a user-friendly and efficient manner.

 **You'll Learn About:**
 - TrackMate: An open-source plugin for FIJI/ImageJ, designed to track particles and cells in 2D microscopy images.
 We'll cover key features like object detection, various tracking algorithms (LAP, Kalman filter), and data visualization and export options.